- About Us

 Call for Proposals

-On Saturday March 15th, 2014 the RIT Leadership Institute will host the annual RIT Connectology Leadership Conference.
+On Saturday March 14th, 2015 the RIT Leadership Institute will host the annual RIT Connectology Leadership Conference.
 The Leadership Institute is seeking individuals who have a passion or expertise in a leadership, service, or career development topic that he or she would like to present at the conference.
-The theme this year is, Break the Mold: Leading the Unconventional Way.
-How can you break out of typical leadership traits and really speak to your audiences?
+The theme this year is, Be Infinite: Destroying the Boundaries of Leadership.
+How can you propel our student leaders to realize that they have the potential to be infinite?

 What is the Connectology Leadership Conference?